AveePB/Number-System-Converter/README.md

 # Number System Converter
-The Number System Converter is a versatile tool that allows you to convert numbers between different numeral systems.
+The Number System Converter is a tool that allows you to convert numbers between different numeral systems.
 This tool is particularly useful when you need to convert numbers from one base to another, such as decimal to binary, hexadecimal to octal, or any other combination of numeral systems.